The Fascinating Origins of Butter Tarts—Canada’s Most Beloved Dessert

 Here’s the surprisingly controversial story of this sweet little treat.

-The exact origin of the iconic tart is unknown.
+The exact origin of butter tarts is unknown.
 Some credit the filles du roi: the young French women who settled in New France between 1663 and 1673 to marry voyageurs.
 They combined their knowledge of pastry with the ingredients on hand and, according to the Canadian Encyclopedia, created butter tarts.

 Others look to settlers from the “border counties” between Scotland and England, who arrived in Canada in the 1800s toting Ecclefechan tarts, also called border tarts.
 Food writer Elizabeth Baird believes the treat, filled with dried fruit and made in a pie tin, evolved into the butter tart.
 Further proof?
 Immigrants from the same region also settled in Georgia, home to pecan pie.